abhishekarya1/DSA-2k23/tree.md

 **In-Order**: ([link](https://leetcode.com/problems/binary-tree-inorder-traversal/)) iterative uses 1 stack (go as left as possible for non-NULL nodes, for NULL nodes (leaf) print top of stack and go rightwards), `while(true)` is used here because traversal only by using stack top is not possible here unlike pre-order and post-order's `while` loop

 **Post-Order**: ([link](https://leetcode.com/problems/binary-tree-postorder-traversal/)) iterative uses 2 stacks (post-order is nearly reverse of pre-order, second stack is for reversal), `st1` is primary and keep popping nodes and then push thier left and right as usual, on each popped node from `st1`, push it to `st2`
-  - using 1 stack - similar to inOrder traversal but requires another `while` loop inside logic to print roots
+  - using 1 stack - similar to in-order traversal but requires another `while` loop inside logic to print roots

+> [!TIP]
+> Dry run on tree `1 2 3` for quick verification.

 **Level-Order**: ([link](https://leetcode.com/problems/binary-tree-level-order-traversal/)) use a `queue`, at the start of each level, the size of queue is the number of nodes in that level so use a `for` loop to limit.